 Q).
 Name the movie.
 I. Stupid Is As Stupid Does, II.
 It was Beauty Killed The Beast, III.
 Go ahead, Make My Day, IV.
 I Could’ve Been A Contender, V. You Complete Me, VI.
 I See Dead People, VII.
-Keep Your Friends Close But Your Enemies Closer
+Keep Your Friends Close but Your Enemies Closer

 Q).
 Hunger Stones are now exposed with dire warnings in Europe.
 The low level of water is in the Elbe River.
-Where is the Elbe River? (a) Hungary, (b) France, (c) Germany, (d) Czech Republic
+Where is the Elbe River? (a) Hungary, (b) France, (c) Germany, (d) the Czech Republic

 Q).
 What motto is engraved on the Liberty Bell? (a) Give me liberty or give me death, (b) Proclaim liberty all through the land, (c) This be the Liberty Bell, (d) The tree of liberty must be refreshed with the blood of patriots and tyrants